Krnsand/rock-paper-scissors-lizard-spock/README.md

 # Rock, Paper, Scissors, Lizard, Spock

 This is the classic game of Rock, paper, scissors but with a fun twist!
-Rock, Paper, Scissors, Lizard, Spock is the version of that game that the characters from The Big Bang Theory plays.
+Rock, Paper, Scissors, Lizard, Spock is the version of the game that the characters from The Big Bang Theory plays.
 While the old rules still applies, there are two new playable options that take the game to a new level!
 Click the link below to try it yourself!

 ![Responsive Mockup](https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/am_i_responsive.png)